 But in other situations, more than one party may share fault, as in this case:

 V4 => V3 => V1 => V2

 V2 is at a complete stop.
-V1 is approaching V2 but cannot brake in time, and it collides with the rear of V2.
+V1 is approaching V2 but cannot apply the brake in time, and it collides with the rear of V2.
 V3 then approaches the scene of the crash and also cannot stop in time, so it crashes into V1.
 Then V4 soon follows and collides with V3.

 So while V1 may be primarily at fault for V2’s damage, V3 and V4 may also be responsible for any damage caused by their collisions.
 Determining the respective degrees of fault can impact the value of each car accident injury claim.
 The degrees of fault may depend upon a number of factors, including:

 - Failure to use brake lights or signals.